yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 The decision tree analysis highlighted that transactional attributes (`total_transaction_amt`, `debt`, `income`) and recency of digital activity (`days_since_mobile_use`, `days_since_web_use`) were the strongest drivers of engagement in a multivariate context.
 This aligns with earlier EDA findings that behavioural and financial activity, when considered jointly, shape engagement patterns.

+This multivariate analysis is exploratory and not intended to serve as a predictive model.
+Further modelling and validation would be required for predictive deployment.

 ### C. Business Insights and Limitations

 **Business insights:**